My Scene: Products and history

-In the year of 2004, Mattel produced new smiling face molds for both male and female characters, which were present for only a short while on the female dolls, whereas male dolls featured these molds until early 2005.
+In 2004, Mattel produced new smiling face molds for both male and female characters, which were present for only a short while on the female dolls, whereas male dolls featured these molds until early 2005.
 Beginning with the "Club Birthday" line, the My Scene dolls' face molds changed to non-smiling molds that more closely resembled the "Bratz Boyz" line of dolls.

 In late 2005, Mattel released a My Scene line called "My Bling Bling", which introduced a new eye screening that looked more sultry compared to previous releases.
-Later, in mid-2006, Barbie was dropped from the line in favor of a new character named Kennedy, who would be introduced in the “Fab Faces” line.
+Later, in mid-2006, Barbie was dropped from the line in favor of a new character named Kennedy, who would be introduced in the "Fab Faces" line.

 Beginning with the "Swappin' Styles" line of 2006, Mattel produced two more new face molds for female dolls—one with a half-open smile and the other, a closed smirk.
 This line also re-released the "Getting Ready" smiling face mold.

-In the year of 2007, a somewhat controversial line was launched, called "Growing Up Glam," these dolls feature a turnable key on their back that can make the doll grow taller and grow breasts, similar to the infamous "Growing Up Skipper" doll.
+In 2007, a somewhat controversial line was launched, called "Growing Up Glam".
+These dolls feature a turnable key on their back that can make the doll grow taller and grow breasts, similar to the infamous "Growing Up Skipper" doll.

-Mattel ceased selling My Scene dolls in the US in 2008, but continued to sell the dolls internationally, until Mattel ceased production on the My Scene line as a whole in the year of 2011.
+Mattel ceased selling My Scene dolls in the US in 2008, but continued to sell the dolls internationally, until Mattel ceased production on the My Scene line as a whole in 2011.

+A relaunch of the original doll line was released in 2024 as a collector edition line.
+The relaunch featured the three doll characters the line started with; Barbie, Chelsea, and Madison.
+A second wave, consisting of Nolee and Jai, followed in 2025.